 Does CMU claim the right to own any of my intellectual property?

-(This generally applies to a PhD student or post doc conducting research in a faculty lab which is funded by federal grants).
+(This generally applies to a Ph.D. student or post doc conducting research in a faculty lab that is funded by federal grants.)

 Has there been 'substantial use' of university resources (i.e., >~$10,000)?